pixeltris/YgoMaster/Docs/PvP.md

 - Due to requiring very low latency PvP is unlikely to perform well over WAN / Hamachi / ZeroTier / Tailscale / etc
 - Do not modify `YgoMaster/Data/Players/` or any sub folders while `YgoMaster.exe` is running

-## Bugs

-- For some people clicking `OnClickRoomMatchMenuItem` param isn't working which results in any menu item going to create a duel room.
-A workaround is to create a duel room then use the friends system to invite your friend to the duel room

 ## Trading

 You can trade cards with other players by going to their profile and clicking "Trade"